-The permit for this facility issued on September 1, 2018 included new effluent limitations, and an eight (8) year schedule to attain compliance with those final effluent limitations.
+The permit for this facility issued on September 1, 2018 included new effluent limitations, and a ten (10) year schedule to attain compliance with those final effluent limitations.
 This permit contains the remaining portion of the schedule.
-Due to the quarterly requirements in this permit, the schedule was extended by one month.
-Compliance must be achieved by October 1, 2026.
+Compliance must be achieved by September 1, 2028.

 - 1. The permittee shall submit an interim progress reports detailing progress made and attaining compliance with final effluent every 12 months from September 1, 2018. - 2.
-The permittee shall attain compliance with the final effluent limits by October 1, 2026.
+The permittee shall attain compliance with the final effluent limits by September 1, 2028.